ccloli/vrc-chatbox-osc-web/README.md

 If you want to integrate with VRChat mobile, you can open the web ui in browser, then open your browser as pop-up window (may vary based on your system), so that it can over the VRChat app.
 If open an app as a window is not an option for your system, I'd recommend [this app](https://github.com/ScrapW/Chatbox).

-However, you can type in Chatbox with native keyboard directly, though it may not a great experience.
+However, you can type in Chatbox with native keyboard on VRChat mobile version directly, though it may not a great experience.
 But running the server on Android would probably not a great experience, too.

 ### Can I run it on Meta Quest device?